NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 Furthermore, time plays also a crucial role.
 If a detection test gives a result immediately, before even serving the `index.html` file, it's easier to put an stop to scraping.
 But some tests rely on complicated JavaScript logic, long after the web page has been served, which means that the scraper can be blocked only on subsequent requests to the website.

+## General Notes for all Detection Tests

+I will not show source code for the proxy detection tests in this blog article.
+Rather, I will link to my older blog articles in which I talk about the implementation.
+Where applicable, I will to GitHub projects with source code.

+All proxy detection tests can be found on the following dedicated web site:

+<a class="orange_button" href="https://bot.incolumitas.com/proxy_detect.html">Visit the proxy detection page</a>

+You can look at the source code of the client side proxy detection test when inspecting the page source code.

 ## 1. Latency Test

 | Test Property               | Test Property Value                                                                                                     |